 The products feel luxurious and smell wonderful, but they are formulated more for preventing stretch marks rather than treating existing (and long-standing) ones.
 Created for Natalie Portman when she was pregnant, this system seems more useful to someone who is expecting and hoping to keep her skin away from damage.
-After a week's use, you can expect a more even skin tone and longer-lasting hydration, but existing stretch marks likely won't look noticeably different come day seven.
+After a week's use, you may expect a more even skin tone and longer-lasting hydration, but existing stretch marks likely won't look noticeably different come day seven.
 These products are wonderful for anyone looking to prevent stretch marks throughout their entire pregnancy because they feel great.

 Resurface Skin With Radiofrequency